Western Australian Indo-Pacific Defence Conference 2019

 Appointed as the Defence Advocate for Western Australia in August 2017 and reporting directly to the Minister for Defence Issues, Raydon provides independent advice and assistance to the Western Australian Government in promoting WA’s defence industry capability.
 As well as providing strategic advice to Government on defence matters, in the role of Defence Advocate, he provides advice to the Minister and Defence West to enable WA to secure a greater share of work in naval shipbuilding and other capability streams through actively promoting WA’s capability and capacity.

-Acting Director, Defence Science Centre
+Director, Defence Science Centre

 Michele Clement is currently establishing the Western Australian Defence Science Centre (DSC WA) on behalf of the Department of Jobs, Tourism, Science and Innovation.
 The DSC WA aims to build strong collaborations across Defence, universities and industry, facilitating defence-relevant research and technology connections that supports defence and national security outcomes.
 It will support the commercialisation of defence-related research outcomes and cultivate an internationally engaged and competitive local defence industry.